Mikhail2786/e-commerce_app/README.md

 ## Overview

 - An e-comerce site for sneakers.
-Users can add products to the cart which calculates the total cose epending on quantity.
+Users can add products to the cart which calculates the total cost depending on quantity.

 ### The challenge